Should I Pay Off My Mortgage Before I Retire?

 Key Takeaways

-• Paying off your mortgage eliminates a major monthly expense in retirement, reducing the income you'll need.
-But this should be balanced with saving adequately for retirement.
+• Paying off your mortgage cuts a major expense in retirement but should be balanced with saving for retirement.

-• Consider your overall financial situation, including your retirement savings and other assets/debts.
-This context helps determine if paying off your mortgage is advisable.
+• Consider your overall financial situation to decide if paying off your mortgage is advisable.

-• Downsizing or refinancing your home before retirement can help reduce mortgage costs if you don't pay it off entirely.
-This is an alternative approach to consider.
+• Downsizing or refinancing before retirement can reduce mortgage costs if not paid off.

-• There's no one-size-fits-all answer.
-Weigh paying off your mortgage vs. continuing retirement contributions and investment growth to make the best decision for your situation.
+• Weigh paying off your mortgage vs. continuing retirement contributions and investment growth.

 People tend to balk at the idea of retiring with an unpaid mortgage.
 The sentiment makes sense — you may not want to use the bulk of your monthly retirement income toward those payments.
 But just like carrying a mortgage into retirement could have downsides, paying off a mortgage while you're still working might too.
 Whether or not your retirement should be mortgage-free may depend on a number of factor.